 The Royal Air Force today receives the first of its new long-range transports, the Bristol Britannia 253.

-The Royal Air Force today receives the first of its new long-range transports, the Bristol Britannia 253.
+Background: The Royal Air Force today receives the first of its new long-range transports, the Bristol Britannia 253.
 At an informal ceremony at R.A.F., Lyneham, the aircraft logbook will be handed over to Air Marshal Sir Denis F.H.
 Barnett, K.C.B., C.B.E., D.F.C., Air Officer Commanding-in-Chief, R.A.F.
 Transport Command, by Mr. Cyril Uwins, deputy chairman, Bristol Aeroplane Company.

 Supplementing Comets on long-range transport of military freight and personnel, the Britannias will provide increased mobility for both land and air forces.
 They will reinforce Transport Command's ability to fulfil its main operational task of the rapid deployment of the U.K. strategic reserve in the event of an overseas emergency.